 When choosing a method of transport, you must consider the type of product and money at your disposal.
 The cheapest solution for long distances is sea freight.
 On the other hand, air transport has a shorter transit time but the highest cost.
-To illustrate, the transport of 1m3 of goods by air freight from China can reach between $4,000 and $5,000.
+To illustrate, the freight price of 1m3 goods by air freight from China can reach between $4,000 and $5,000.
 You could deliver 12m3 of cargo by a container ship for this amount of money.

 Remember that you must add the commission for the shipowner or shipping agency to the shipping costs.
 If you receive an offer from a freight forwarder, analyze it and ensure that you won’t be charged with additional expenses during the transport.
 You can compare offers from different shippers on the ShipHub platform.

 If you choose an Incoterms, which charges the buyer with transport costs from the factory, fees related to the cargo delivery to the warehouse at the port of loading will be inevitable.
 At the port of loading and unloading, there are also costs for handling the cargo.